playframework/play-meta/releasing/play.md

 **Warning**: If you are releasing a major version of Play which requires a new branch, for example, 2.7.0, you also need to configure MiMa before merging new features at this new branch.
 Ideally, do this as part of the release process.

-### Step 2 - release external modules (play-slick, play-ebean, scalatestplus-play)
+### Step 2 - release external modules

-This includes modules like play-slick, play-grpc and scalatestplus-play.
+This includes the modules
+* play-slick
+* scalatestplus-play
+* play-grpc

 Only release these if they need to be released, generally for minor Play releases, there's no reason to cut a new release of these, these libraries are free to have their own release cycle.